Legal reason for giving notice

-Various documentation.
-This is different depending on your circumstances and is listed below.
-You must each bring the following original documents to your notice appointment:
+You must both bring the following original documents to your notice appointment:

 - the name and address of your marriage or civil partnership venue

-Please see the table below for the additional costs for consideration of divorce/civil partnership dissolution documents.
-These fees are set by central government and are for consideration of the document.
-They do not guarantee the application will be successful.
+Please see the table below for the additional costs for consideration of divorce or civil partnership dissolution documents.
+These fees are set by the Government and they must be paid even though they do not guarantee a successful application.

 |Fee||Place of divorce||Exceptions and notes|

-- spouse or civil partner's death certificate, with a translation by a named third person (e.g. not you or your partner) if not in English.
-This does not have to be an official translation from a translation service or Embassy
+- Spouse or civil partner's death certificate, with a translation by a named third person (not you or your partner) if not in English.
+This does not have to be an official translation from a translation service or embassy.

-- marriage or civil partnership certificate, with a translation by a named third person (e.g. not you or your partner) if not in English.
-This does not have to be an official translation from a translation service or Embassy
+- Marriage or civil partnership certificate, with a translation by a named third person (not you or your partner) if not in English.
+This does not have to be an official translation from a translation service or embassy.

 If you or your partner don’t speak English well